lee2sman/nosebook/_posts/2024-12-10-panblog-demo-out.md

 panblog is currently hosted on a [Tildegit repo](https://tildegit.org/exquisitecorp/panblog).

-There is a [demo site](https://exquisitecorp.tildepages.org/panblog-demo/) built with panblog.
+There is a [demo site](https://exquisitecorp.tildepages.org/panblog-demo/) built with panblog, that is a minimalist-style web blog.

 ### How panblog works